Wilfred/.emacs.d/README.md

 This is the Emacs environment I (Wilfred Hughes) use for development.

 I'm aiming to keep this as portable as possible, and self-contained.
-Code I've written (init.el and the *-customisations.el files) is BSD licensed.
+Code I've written (init.el and files under `user-lisp/`) is BSD licensed.

 ### Major third party packages